Kirill-Ant1511/Todo-List/README.md

 # What is this?
 It's simple **Todo List**
+v0.1
-You can add tasks, mark them as compleate are tasks and delete theme.
+You can add tasks, mark them as compleate are tasks and delete theme. v0.2
+Now your tasks loading from local storage, and after adding your tasks saving to local storage

 ## Example of uses
 - Main menu